soufiane27-mlk/secopsCTF_ENSAF/osint/Free ps/README.md

-Challenge Description
+🏙️ Challenge Description

-can u identify the city and the contry from the picture the flag format : SECOPS{City_Contry}
+🔍 Can you identify the city and the country from the picture?

-example : SECOPS{Al-Riyadh_Saudi_Arabi}
+Flag format:
+SECOPS{City_Country}

+📌 Example:
+SECOPS{Al-Riyadh_Saudi_Arabia}

-Author: YasseX
+✍️ Author: YasseX

-here is the picture
+🖼️ Here is the picture:
 ![mosque](../images/Mosque.jpg)

-if we search with google photo we can see directly that is Al-Quds
+If we search using Google Image, we quickly find out that the location is Al-Quds!

-so the flag will be
+Final Flag:

 SECOPS{Al-Quds_Palestine}